Eureka Flag: Other Eureka flags

-Eureka Jack mystery
+Eureka Jack Mystery

-Since 2012 various theories have emerged, based on the Argus account of the battle dated 4 December 1854, and an affidavit sworn by Private Hugh King three days later as to a flag being seized from a prisoner detained at the stockade, that a Union Jack, known as the Eureka Jack may also have been flown by the rebels.
-Readers of the Argus were told that: "The flag of the diggers, 'The Southern Cross,' as well as the 'Union Jack,' which they had to hoist underneath, were captured by the foot police."
+Since 2009, various theories have emerged, based on the Argus account of the fall of the Eureka Stockade, and an affidavit sworn by Private Hugh King on 7 December 1854 that mentions a flag being seized from a prisoner detained at the stockade, concerning whether the rebel garrison also flew a Union Jack, known as the Eureka Jack.
+The day after the battle readers of the Argus were told that:

 In his Eureka: The Unfinished Revolution, Peter FitzSimons has stated:

-Hugh King, who was a private in the 40th Regiment, swore in a signed contemporaneous affidavit that he recalled:
+However, Hugh King, who was a private in the 40th (the 2nd Somersetshire) Regiment of Foot, swore in a signed contemporaneous affidavit that he recalled:

 During the committal hearings for the Eureka rebels, there would be another Argus report dated 9 December 1854 concerning the seizure of a second flag at the stockade in the following terms:

 Hugh King was called upon to give further testimony live under oath in the matter of Timothy Hayes.
-In doing so went into more detail than in his written affidavit, as the report states that the flag like a Union Jack was found:
+In doing so, he went into more detail than in his written affidavit, as the report states that the Union Jack-like flag was found:

-Military historian and author of Eureka Stockade: A Ferocious and Bloody Battle, Gregory Blake, has conceded the rebels may have flown two battle flags as they were claiming to be defending their British rights.
+Military historian and author of Eureka Stockade: A Ferocious and Bloody Battle Gregory Blake, concedes that the rebels may have flown two battle flags as they claimed to be defending their British rights.
 Blake leaves open the possibility that the flag being carried by the prisoner had been souvenired from the flag pole as the routed garrison was fleeing the stockade.
 Once taken by Constable John King, the Eureka Flag was placed beneath his tunic in the same fashion as the suspected Union Jack was found on the prisoner.

 In 1896, Sergeant John McNeil, who was at the battle, recalled shredding a flag at the Spencer Street Barracks in Melbourne at the time.
-He claimed it was the Eureka Flag that he had torn down; however, Blake believes it may have been the mystery Eureka Jack.
+He claimed it was the Eureka Flag that he had torn down.
+However, Blake believes it may have been the mystery Eureka Jack.

 Another theory is that the Eureka Jack was an 11th-hour response to divided loyalties in the rebel camp.

-In The Revolt at Eureka, part of a 1958 illustrated history series for students, the artist Ray Wenban would remain faithful to the first reports of the battle with his rendition featuring two flags flying above the Eureka Stockade.
+The oath swearing ceremony in Eureka Stockade (1949) features the star-spangled Eureka Flag with the Union Jack beneath.
+In The Revolt at Eureka, part of a 1958 illustrated history series for students, the artist Ray Wenban remained faithful to the first reports of the battle with his rendition featuring two flags flying above the Eureka Stockade.

-In 2013 the Australian Flag Society announced a worldwide quest and a $10,000 reward for more information and materials relating to the Eureka Jack mystery.
+In 2013, the Australian Flag Society announced a worldwide quest and a $10,000 reward for more information and materials relating to the Eureka Jack mystery.
+The AFS also released a commemorative artwork, "Fall Back with the Eureka Jack" illustrating Gregory Blake's theory for the 160th anniversary of the battle in 2014.